![]() |

 The church at Jerusalem could no longer ignore what was happening at Antioch.
 In this passage we find believers, with the gift of prophecy, coming down from Jerusalem to Antioch (v.
 27).
 This New Testament gift of prophecy was unique to the early church.
 Their function is to be seen in their name.
 Prophet means both a fore-teller and a forth-teller.
 They “foretold” the future; but even more they “forthtold” the will of God.
 They had no settled sphere; they were not attached to any one church.
 They were held in the highest honor.

 Agabus, one of these prophets, prophesied that a severe famine would come and spread over the entire Roman world.
-(This actually did happen during the reign of Claudius Caesar A.D.
-41-54) (v.
+This came to pass during the reign of Claudius Caesar A.D.
+41-54 (v.
 28).
 When the church at Antioch heard about this, they not only believed the prophecy, but decided to do something about it.
 They collected an offering for the believers in Jerusalem (v.
 29).
-The Jewish believers in Jerusalem had brought the Gospel to Antioch and also sent Barnabas to encourage them.
+The Jewish believers in Jerusalem had brought the Gospel to Antioch and sent Barnabas to encouragethem.
 Now it was only right that these Gentiles in Antioch respond, by sending material help to their Jewish brothers and sisters in Judea.
-So they had Barnabas and Saul take their gifts to the church leaders in Jerusalem (v.
+They had Barnabas and Saul take their gifts to the church leaders in Jerusalem (v.
 30).

-This incident is very significant, for it shows that these early men of the Church had realized the unity of the Church.
 When there was famine in Palestine the first instinct of the Church at Antioch was to help.
 It was unthinkable that one part of the Church should be in trouble, and that another should do nothing about it.
-They had vision which saw the Church as a whole.
-An important spiritual principle is demonstrated here.
+They had a vision of unity for the Church.
 If people have been a blessing to us, we should minister to them out of our material possessions.
 “Let him who is taught in the word share in all good things with him who teaches” (Galatians 6:6).

 Application